-There are a few ways to tell if your business qualifies, and before you file your taxes you should see if you do so you can lower your tax liability.
+There are a few ways to tell if your business qualifies, and before you file your taxes you should see if you do so you can lower your tax burden.

 In some instances, the money you save with R&D tax credits can be substantial.
-For some of our clients, they’ve saved in excess of six figures.
+For some of our clients, they’ve saved in excess of six figures with these tax credits.

 How is the R&D Tax Credit Calculated?

-You’ll have to keep a close eye on your research expenses to accurately calculate the base amount.
+You’ll have to keep a close eye on your qualified research expenditures to accurately calculate the base amount.
 Calculating the R&D base amount is complex, and you’ll need the help of an experienced tax specialist to get an accurate number.

 In a lot of cases, your average accountant will not have experience with R&D tax credits.
 If you were to rely solely on an accountant, you may be missing out on some serious savings for your business through this credit scheme.